nastark519/nastark519.github.io/homeW2.md

 				nam = $("#textBox1").val();
 		```
 ### DOM and how to select and modify it
 + In the index page I made several "div"s with "id"s so that I could easely target them.
+I could have done with out those but I found it quick and easey to do it this way to learn the basics of javascript and jQuery.
 	```html
 		<div id="inputBox">
 		Here is my first text box.